 Once you get your credit limit increase, make sure you keep your spending habits the same.
 Keep your credit utilization ratio between 10% – 30%.
 For example, if you have a credit limit of $10,000, you can use a minimum of $1000 and a maximum amount of $3000.

-A higher credit limit doesn’t mean you should maximize your spend because it’s not really your money in the first place.
+A higher credit limit doesn’t mean you should maximize your spending because it’s not really your money in the first place.
 As credit card enthusiasts, the goal should be increasing your credit score so you can get approved for more credit cards.
+You can sign up for our travel concierge to get one year of unlimited credit card and award booking assistance.